antononcube/Raku-Text-Plot/README-work.md

 ## Usage examples

-Simple plot with y-values only
+Simple plot with y-values only:

 ```perl6
 use Text::Plot;